gsGupta11/Covid-Tracker/README.md

 Step 15 -> The Application requires internet of the mobile to be switched on to update the case with time.

 								OR
-Apart from building the apk from scratch, you can directly install the apk in the mobile phone which I have built in my PC.
+Apart from building the apk from scratch, you can directly install the apk in the mobile phone which we built in our PC.